Lucyjpjones/wean-cuisine/testing.md

 - I clicked on each recipe card to make sure it displayed the correct information to me when navigated to the view recipes HTML template, and it did.

 **7. Adding recipe**
+- I logged in as a variety of different users to check that the add recipe button was only visible on the homepage and recipes page if a user was logged in.

 - I clicked on the 'Add recipe' button on the homepage callout section and the link within the dropdown menu, and both correctly navigated to the add recipe page.
 This was checked from all pages of the site.

 **8. Editing recipe**